Search

 Back to top

-• Protect your eyes from welding light by wearing a welder's helmet fitted with a filter shade that is suitable for the type of welding you are doing.
+• Protect your eyes from welding light by wearing a welder's helmet or hand shields fitted with a filter shade that is suitable for the type of welding present.
+Welding personnel and others observing the arc should also wear appropriate helmets or hand shields with filter lenses.

 What type of eye and face protection is appropriate for my welding task?